csm_tansania_schneiderei_186.1507_cfb8c2a559.jpg

 • Training teachers in special education.

-• Awarding tool kits or sewing machines to graduates of electrical, carpentry, and sewing apprenticeships so they can start their own businesses.
+• Giving toolboxes or sewing machines to graduates of electrical, carpentry and sewing training courses so that they can set up their own business.

 • Ongoing psychosocial counseling and support for vulnerable youth in distress.